Semaglutide vs Tirzepatide: Which Works Better?

 - Duration: 72 weeks

-- Average weight loss at 15mg: 22.5% (vs 2.4% placebo)
+- Average weight loss at 15mg dose: 22.5% of body weight (vs. 2.4% with placebo)

 Side Effect Comparison